Meet The Disruptive Factory Venture Team

 Ashley Conway Roberts

-Ashley Conway Roberts Partner and Vice President of Strategic Communications at The Disruptive Factory.
+Ashley Conway Roberts is Partner and Vice President of Strategic Communications at The Disruptive Factory.
 Ashley is a communications consultant and strategist with expertise in multi-platform digital marketing, demand generation and thought leadership development across industries (healthcare IT, international social enterprise competitions, oil and gas, food system innovation, and tourism).
 She has held senior leadership positions in the healthcare technology space and is passionate about building and scaling communications and marketing programs for startups and social enterprises across industries.
 Ashley grew up in Africa and Europe and is currently based in Austin, TX, where she is very involved in the local network of mission-driven businesses, startups, and nonprofit organizations.
 Her expertise in building marketing and communications infrastructure for startups, developing robust online communities, running comprehensive content campaigns and producing events comes from consulting and working with high-growth technology companies such as NarrativeDx, Verb and previous Verb clients (Dell, IBM, TOMS, LIVESTRONG, The Everglades Foundation), Afoundria, and many more.
 These experiences have instilled a deep, lifelong belief in the transformative power of businesses doing good.
 Ashley has a Master’s degree in strategic communications from The University of Texas at Austin, TX.

-Connie Nelson is Partner & Executive Assistant and Director of Programs at The Disruptive Factory.
+Connie Nelson is a Partner & Executive Assistant and Director of Programs at The Disruptive Factory.
 Connie approaches projects with energy.
 She is an enthusiastic, strategic thinker with an ability and strong track record of successfully implementing change and developing new programs.
 She has over 8 years of experience working with non-profit healthcare agencies.
 Her involvement in for-profit groups includes being a team member in startups involved in data science and in facilitating in-market learning initiatives in various international markets to be integrated into executive development programs and leadership summits.
 She has a BS degree in Nutritional Sciences from the University of Arizona.